syncfusion-content/maui-docs/MAUI/Rotator/Getting-started.md

 {% endtabs %}

 ![Rotator Items](images/RotatorItems.png)

+N> Ensure that the images mentioned in the code snippets are located in the **Resources** folder of your sample project.

 ## Setting Navigation Mode

-[`SfRotator`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Rotator.SfRotator.html?tabs=tabid-1) provides option to display the navigating items either in Thumbnail or Dots mode.
-The navigation mode for navigating the items can be decided using [`NavigationStripMode`](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Rotator.SfRotator.html#Syncfusion_Maui_Rotator_SfRotator_NavigationStripMode) property.
+[SfRotator](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Rotator.SfRotator.html?tabs=tabid-1) provides option to display the navigating items either in Thumbnail or Dots mode.
+The navigation mode for navigating the items can be decided using [NavigationStripMode](https://help.syncfusion.com/cr/maui/Syncfusion.Maui.Rotator.SfRotator.html#Syncfusion_Maui_Rotator_SfRotator_NavigationStripMode) property.

 {% tabs %}